cmadajski/niner_miner/README.md

-Due to some issue with the script (which I cannot figure out an answer to), once you run the above script you must manually activate the virtual environment by navigating to the ```niner_miner``` directory and using the command ```source env/Scripts/activate``` to start the virtual environment.
+Due to some issue with the script (which I cannot figure out an answer to), once you run the above script you must manually activate the virtual environment by navigating to the ```niner_miner``` directory and using the command ```source env/Scripts/activate``` on Windows machines or ```source env/bin/activate``` on Mac/Linux to start the virtual environment.
 Hopefully we can find a solution to this in the near future.

 ## Running the Code
 Navigate to the ```src``` directory.
 Then use the command ```python main.py``` to start